koding/kdlearn/guides/installing-wordpress/index.md

 Now you just need to follow the guide and install WordPress.

-If you made it to this point then you got it all right on the first try.

-If you encounter any issues or ave any questions regarding WordPress on Koding you can email us at [support@koding.com](mailto:support@koding.com) and we'll gladly help.
+If you encounter any issues or have any questions regarding WordPress on Koding you can email us at [support@koding.com](mailto:support@koding.com) and we'll gladly help.